wellzesta/MWL-components/README.md

 ### Code Generators

-Make use of the many generators for code, try `ember help generate` for more details
+Make use of the many generators for code.
+Try `ember help generate` for more details

 ### Running Tests